 Wayne College has one main building, which is open from 7:00 a.m. until 11:00 p.m.
-Mondays through Thursdays, 7:00 a.m. until 8:00 p.m. on Fridays, 8:00 a.m. until 5:00 p.m. on Saturdays and 12:00 until 5:00 p.m. on Sundays.
+Mondays through Thursdays, 7:00 a.m. until 8:00 p.m. on Fridays, 8:00 a.m. until 5:00 p.m. on Saturdays.
+Building hours are subject to change based upon classes scheduled.
+The most up-to-date information is posted on the Web site at www.wayne.uakron.edu.
 When the College is officially closed, the building is locked and may be opened only by authorized personnel.
 The College is closed on all official holidays.